NTU-FRELab/fish-flow/README.md

 4. **Funding sources that supported the collection of the data:** Ocean Conservation Administration of Taiwan, Ministry of Science and Technology of Taiwan

-5. **Recommended citation for this dataset:** Liu CHE, Ribas-Deulofeu L, Wu MHM, Chang YJ, Denis V (Forthcoming 2025).
+5. **Recommended citation for this dataset:** Liu CHE, Ribas-Deulofeu L, Wu MHM, Chang YJ, Denis V (2025).
 Data from: Patterns of reef fish energy flow in a transitional zone [Dataset].
-Zenodo. https://doi.org/10.5281/zenodo.16791380
+Zenodo. https://doi.org/10.5281/zenodo.16791379

-6. **Associated manuscript:** Liu CHE, Ribas-Deulofeu L, Wu MHM, Chang YJ, Denis V (Forthcoming 2025).
+6. **Associated manuscript:** Liu CHE, Ribas-Deulofeu L, Wu MHM, Chang YJ, Denis V (2025).
 Patterns of reef fish energy flow in a transitional zone.
 Coral Reefs. https://doi.org/10.1007/s00338-025-02725-7

-\[The data set and the R script are available through Zenodo (https://doi.org/10.5281/zenodo.16791380) and the GitHub repository (https://github.com/NTU-FRELab/fish-flow.git) in order to replicate our analyses]
+\[The data set and the R script are available through Zenodo (https://doi.org/10.5281/zenodo.16791379) and the GitHub repository (https://github.com/NTU-FRELab/fish-flow.git) in order to replicate our analyses]

 ## DESCRIPTION OF THE DATA AND FILE STRUCTURE